-The USDA database shows that cola contains most, but not all, of the minerals found in beer.
-But it contains no vitamins at all.
-Beer provides thiamin, riboflavin, niacin, vitamin B-6, follate, and vitamin B-12.
+In addition, the USDA shows that cola contains most, but not all, of the minerals found in beer.
+But cola contains no vitamins at all.

-Beer has a strong advantage over cola nutritionally.
-It has no fat and no sugar.
-It also has fewer calories and less carbohydrate.
-Beer provides more minerals.
+Beer also has a strong advantage over cola nutritionally.
+That is, it has no fat and no sugar.
+It also has fewer calories and less carbs.
+In addition, beer provides more minerals.
 And it provides vitamins.
-Coke has none at all.
+On the other hand, cola has none at all.

 II.
 Glycemic Index and Glycemic Load

-The glycemic index (GI) measures how quickly a food or beverage causes our blood sugar (glucose) levels to rise.
+The glycemic index (GI) is important.
+It measures how quickly a food or beverage causes our blood sugar (glucose) levels to rise.
 It measures food from 0 (water) to 100 (sugar).
-Those with a higher GI cause a rapid rise in blood sugar.
+Thus, those with a higher GI cause a rapid rise in blood sugar.

-However, the GI can be very misleading.
-The glycemic load (GL) is much accurate and realistic.
-The GL shows includes both the quality of carbs (the GI) and the quantity of carbs.
-Just as in the case of GI, a high Gl is bad.
+Yet the GI can be very misleading.
+The glycemic load (GL) is much accurate.
+It’s also more realistic.
+The GL includes both the quality of carbs (the GI) and the quantity of carbs.
+Just as in the case of GI, a high GL is bad.

 For example, watermelon has a high GI of 72 but a GL of only 2 per 100 gram serving.
 That is, it has carbs that quickly raise blood sugar.
-However, it has very few such carbs.
+On the other hand, it has very few such carbs.
 Thus, it has a very low GL.

-People whose diets focus on a low glycemic load
+As a result, people whose diets focus on a low glycemic load do the following.

 - Burn more calories.